-Rosie O’Donnell Calls Trump, ‘Mentally Unstable’ , Tells Americans They Have Three Weeks To Stop Him [Video]
+Rosie O’Donnell Calls Trump ‘Mentally Unstable,’ Tells Americans They Have Three Weeks To Stop Him [Video]

 “He had her running Trump Castle in Atlantic City, then the Plaza Hotel in New York City.
 By almost all accounts, Ivana performed very well in both jobs.
 But Donald was still critical of her personally, declaring that her emphasis on work made her perform poorly as a wife.”

 The O’Donnell-Trump feud started as far back as 2006 when the comedian was a host on The View.
-Their decade-long conflict was still full swing all through the 2016.
-During the November presidential debates, Trump called her a “fat pig,” “slob” and “total degenerate.”
-O’Donnell hit back, calling him an “orange anus,” and even insinuated at one point that his youngest son, Barron had autism.
+Their decade-long conflict was still in full swing all through 2016.
+During the November presidential debates, Trump called her a “fat pig,” “slob,” and “total degenerate.”
+O’Donnell hit back, calling him an “orange anus” and even insinuated at one point that his youngest son, Barron, had autism.

 [Featured Image by Evan Agostini/AP Images]